The story behind writing the story

 So why write a travel story that connects Scotland to Outlander?

-It never felt like work re-visiting Scotland from my Brisbane desktop, researching the impact Outlander’s popularity has on Scottish tourism.
-And it was fun connecting to people on the other side of the world (many late night email chats – thanks to the time difference!)
+Researching the impact Outlander’s popularity has on Scottish tourism never felt like work.
+Re-visiting Scotland from my Brisbane desktop was fun, as was connecting with Scottish people on the other side of the world (many late night email chats – thanks to the time difference!)

 Outlander updates from Starz